phyver/GameShell/doc/mission.md

 _mission_check
 ```

-Just like all the other scripts, `check.sh` is expected to keep the
-environment clean: all local variables defined should be unset, etc. The only
-exception is the function `_mission_check` that will be automatically unset.

 _Note_ that because this file is sourced, it can change directory or define
 environment variables.
 This is discouraged because sourcing might happen from